-From the coast of Australia to Santorini and Ireland, a slice of warm, character-driven fiction in the tradition of Maeve Binchy and Monica McInerney
+From coastal Australia to Santorini and Ireland, a slice of warm, character-driven fiction in the tradition of Maeve Binchy and Monica McInerney

 'An intelligent novel.
-Esther Campion has woven a poignant story about that journey everyone takes to find their own beloved place in the wide wide world. - Better Reading
+Esther Campion has woven a poignant story about that journey everyone takes to find their beloved place in the world' Better Reading

 Esther Campion is from Cork, Ireland and currently lives in north-west Tasmania.
-She attended North Presentation Convent in Cork and has degrees from University College Cork and the University of Aberdeen, Scotland.
-Esther and her Orcadian husband have lived in Ireland, Scotland, Norway and South Australia.
-They have a grown-up daughter in Adelaide and the two youngest at home in Tassie.
+She attended North Presentation Secondary School in Cork and has degrees from University College Cork and the University of Aberdeen, Scotland.
+Esther and her Orcadian husband have lived together in Ireland, Scotland, Norway and South Australia.
+They have two grown-up children in Adelaide and the youngest at home in Tassie.
 Esther loves sharing her life on a small property with an over-indulged chocolate Labrador, a smoochy cat and a couple of ageing mares, all of whom she firmly believes are living proof that dreams really can come true.
 Esther's heartwarming debut novel, Leaving Ocean Road, was followed by The House of Second Chances.